-Useful Data Types
+3.9 Useful Data Types

-Idris includes a number of useful data types and library functions (see the libs/ directory in the distribution).
-This chapter describes a few of these.
+Idris includes a number of useful data types and library functions (see the libs/ directory in the distribution, and the documentation).
+This section describes a few of these.
 The functions described here are imported automatically by every Idris program, as part of Prelude.idr.